codex-router/codex.jenkins/README.md

    - **Codex CLI Download Password**: Override the global CLI download password for this job
    - **Manual CLI Update**: Use the "Update CLI" button to manually download and update Codex CLI from the download URL (job-level only)
    - **Config Path**: Override the global config path for this job
-   - **Default Model**: Override the global default model for this job
+   - **Default Model**: Configure the default model for this job (default: "kimi-k2")
      - Use the "Update Model List" button to fetch available models from Codex CLI
    - **Timeout**: Override the global timeout for this job
-   - **Enable MCP Servers**: Override the global MCP servers setting for this job
+   - **Enable MCP Servers**: Enable Model Context Protocol servers for this job (default: disabled)
-   - **MCP Servers**: Override the global MCP servers selection for this job (only shown when 'Enable MCP Servers' is checked)
+   - **MCP Servers**: Select MCP servers for this job (only shown when 'Enable MCP Servers' is checked)
      - Use the "Update MCP Servers List" button to fetch available servers from Codex CLI
-     - MCP servers list is cached for 5 minutes to improve performance
+     - MCP servers configuration is job-specific
    - **LiteLLM API Key**: Override the global LiteLLM API key for this job (default: empty)
 5. Use the **Test Codex CLI** button to verify the CLI is accessible on the node where this job will run
 6. Use the **Update CLI** button to manually download and update the Codex CLI when needed